 Whoa, #HotTake alert: "Revenge of the Sith" is the best of the prequels – admittedly a feat about as impressive as being the most flavorful item at a cardboard tasting.
 It gets the closest to mining some actual human emotions in this painfully stretched story (honestly, Ewan McGregor, you deserve an award for putting in the effort), and Lucas has a better handle on the tone of this particular chapter, not bothering as much with trying to make embarrassing jokes in the middle of a political space action drama for the kids in the crowd and finally gathering some climactic momentum to this origin story.
 It’s neither gallingly boring like Episode II nor gallingly, well, galling like Episode I – and that counts for something, I guess.

 There is, however, the whole "Noooo!" ending that gruesomely neutered one of film’s most iconic villains with a blunt hammer of cheesy melodrama.
 And that whole General Grievous fight that, like "Attack of the Clones," manages to be childishly overblown yet corpse-like unmoving, overdosing on lightsabers and pouring the glowing effects on the screen like a radioactive spill at the Mike & Ike factory.
-And true, Lucas’ CGI consumption, stiff direction and lackluster writing only become more glaring as the story grows into an attempt at massive grand tragedy, making what should be a huge emotional climax instead a world of fighting in front of Zoom backgrounds and dull mannequins debating whether the most transparently sinister emperor of all time is maybe up to something sinister.
-And no, the movie's not even fun to watch because it's not longer a space fantasy adventure but a character drama about a grim, dark, increasingly violent fall into murderous evil.
+And true, Lucas’ CGI consumption, stiff direction and lackluster writing only become more glaring as the story grows into an attempt at massive grand tragedy.
+Where there should be a huge emotional climax is instead a digitized blur of fighting in front of Zoom backgrounds and dull mannequins debating whether the most transparently sinister emperor of all time is maybe up to something sinister.
+And no, the movie's not even fun to watch because it's no longer a space fantasy adventure but a character drama about a grim, dark, increasingly violent fall into murderous evil.

 You know, maybe "Revenge of the Sith" is just the best prequel because it ended the prequel trilogy.
 Fine enough rationale for me.